 What that means is we would like just one team to work for the whole day.
 But we used to be open from early to late every day.
 Which is a bit much to ask the team to be in for such a long shift.
 So we are looking initially to reduce our opening hours.
 This will be confirmed closer to opening but we will open around mid-day and close around 9.30pm on weekdays.
 We should be open normal…ish hours on weekends.

 We are sorry to make this change for weekdays and as soon as we can we’ll go back to normal opening hours.

-Before opening back up we are doing a big spring clean.
+Before opened back up we did a big spring clean.
 It’s such a great opportunity to do it when no-one is around, and it’ll be nice for the place to feel fresh.
 Once open we will be actively cleaning more than we used to in certain areas like the changing rooms and lockers.

 The gym will be open but we will encourage you to sanitise your hands before you go in.
 And there will be some cleaning equipment in there (spray, etc) so you can clean the mats or bars if you wish.
 The fingerboards we’d rather you did not spray but we definitely want you to sanitise your fingers before using them.

 We cannot guarantee that everything you touch in the centre will be perfectly clean.
 We cannot clean the holds between every use for example, so can’t keep the centre to the standard of a hospital or a clinical setting.
 But we can give you the best opportunity to keep your hands clean, by providing hand sanitiser and soap, and ensure the capacity is low enough that you can keep some distance from your friends and fellow climbers.

 In order for us to minimise the amount of people you come in to contact with unnecessarily, we will be operating a one-way system through the centres.
 This is mainly so that when you are leaving you don’t have to squeeze past the people arriving for climbing and trampolining.
 We are setting up some of our fire doors as the new exits to help with this.